Optimising the user's experience on your website is paramount when it comes to increasing your successful conversions.

-Faceted search is personalized to attributes of the content on your page through meta tags and content.
-This means that users are given a personalized list of filters to include in their search based on your content.
+Faceted search is personalised to attributes of the content on your page through meta tags and content.
+This means that users are given a personalised list of filters to include in their search based on your content.

 Tips For Faceted Search

-While simply having a faceted search function implemented on your website is a positive step, there are a few tips that will help you optimize your customers' online experience, increasing your conversion rates.
+While simply having a faceted search function implemented on your website is a positive step, there are a few tips that will help you optimise your customers' online experience, increasing your conversion rates.

 Create Facets With Your Audience in Mind

-Consider your website's specialized topics; what facets are going to help users find specific pages?
-Of course, they should be personalized to your material, but beyond that, they should be easy-to-understand attributes your customers can use to focus their queries.
+Consider your website's specialised topics; what facets are going to help users find specific pages?
+Of course, they should be personalised to your material, but beyond that, they should be easy-to-understand attributes your customers can use to focus their queries.